Burgerstein

 Coenzym Q10

-Coenzyme Q10 is a vitamin-like compound produced by the body.
-It plays an important role in the energy production of cells, has an antioxidant effect and influences the immune system.
-Coenzyme Q10 belongs to the ubiquinones, which are found in all living cells.
+Coenzyme Q10 is a vitamin-like compound produced naturally in the body.
+It plays an important role in cellular energy production, has antioxidant properties and influences the immune system.
+Coenzyme Q10 belongs to the ubiquinone family of compounds, which are found in all living cells.

 read more